Sdegr/Thesis/README.md

 # Bachelor Thesis Sil de Graaf.
-Training two Transformer models in combination with the use of BPE with NL-EN and ZH-EN.
-Investigate which of the two source languages (Dutch vs Chinese) is more brittle to synthetic noise.
+Description: In this research, two Transformer models in combination with the use of BPE with NL-EN and ZH-EN are trained and testen.
+It is investigated wheter Dutch or Chinese is more brittle to synthetic noise as source language.

 # Requirements